Seasonal Planning for Travel to the Greek Islands

 Tinos, in the Cyclades, is famous for its churches.
 Having been ruled by the Venetians at one point, the island is home to both Orthodox and Catholic traditions.
 The church of Panagia Evangelistria is one of the most important Orthodox pilgrimage sites in Greece, while the island’s Catholic churches also draw in pilgrims from around the country.
 Visitors to Tinos during Easter can expect to see processions on the beach, crosses lit in flames, and lots of firecrackers.

-Greek Independence Day (March): On March 25th, the declaration of the Greek War of Independence is celebrated with parades throughout the islands.
+Greek Independence Day, Nationwide (March 25): The declaration of the Greek War of Independence is celebrated with parades throughout the islands.
 Some attractions may be closed.

-Festival of Agios Georgios (April): In Crete, locals celebrate Agios Georgios, the patron saint of shepherds, on April 23rd each year.
+Festival of Agios Georgios (April 23).
+In Crete, locals celebrate Agios Georgios, the patron saint of shepherds, each year.
 A large event takes place in the village of Asi Gonia, where hundreds of sheep are milked in the town square.

-International Workers’ Day/May Day (May): May 1st is now known as International Workers’ Day, but it also corresponds with an older May Day tradition, celebrating spring.
+International Workers' Day, Nationwide (May 1).
+May 1 is now recognized as International Workers' Day, but it also coincides with an older May Day tradition, marking the celebration of spring.
 Some towns host flower shows, while closures and strikes are also common.

 Greece in March